Who does not like healthy sweets? We know sugar is not good for us, but there are alternative sweeteners that are more healthy.

 Raisins, figs, apricots (dried fruits)

 These dried fruits are very sweet, and you can use them for sweetening as well as dates: soak the fruit and make Muse out of it.
-They last a few days and you can use them to sweeten all sorts of creams and smoothies.
-Like dates, you can use the dried fruit without any soaking with kernels and nuts to all kinds of sweets.
+They last a few days, and you can use them to sweeten all sorts of creams and smoothies.
+Like dates, you can use dried fruit without any soaking with kernels and nuts for all kinds of sweets.

 Stevia is a green-leaved plant whose leaves are intensely sweet and fresh and dried and powdered, which can also be used to sweeten anything.